Notes on Randomized Algorithms: Bloom filters

 We'd like to simplify this using the inequality $1+x ≤ e^x$, but it goes in the wrong direction; instead, we'll use $1-x ≥ e^{-x-x^2}$, which holds for $0 ≤ x ≤ 0.683803$ and in our application holds for $m ≥ 2$.
 This gives

 where $α = n/m$ is the load factor and $α' = α(1+1/m)$ is the load factor fudged upward by a factor of $1+1/m$ to make the inequality work.

 Suppose now that we check to see if some value $x$ that we never inserted in the Bloom filter appears to be present anyway.
 This occurs if $A[h_i(x)] = 1$ for all $i$.
-For $k \ll m$, it is likely that the $h_i(x)$ values are all distinct.
-In this case, the probability that they all come up $1$ conditioned on $A$ is
+Since each $A[h_i(x)]$ is an independent sample from $A$, the probability that they all come up $1$ conditioned on $A$ is

 We have an upper bound $\Exp{∑ A[i]} ≤ m\left(1-e^{-kα'}\right)$, and if we were born luckier, we might be able to get an upper bound on the expectation of \eqref{eq-bloom-filter-false-positive-probability} by applying Jensen's inequality to the function $f(x) = x^k$.
 But sadly this inequality also goes in the wrong direction, because $f$ is convex for $k > 1$.
 So instead we will prove a concentration bound on $S=∑ A[i]$.